-All participants are asked to attend the final round and awards ceremony on Saturday.
-This is important to our host and students must attend to be eligible for the study tour.
+Please plan to attend the championship round and awards reception at the Embassy on Saturday evening beginning at 5:00 pm.
+This is important to our host and students must attend to be eligible to win the study tour.
 Please note that you must have a government issued ID to enter the French Embassy.

 Friday dress is business casual.
 Saturday dress is business formal.